The 6 Best Countries to Incorporate a Company for Your Online Business

 So, which business entity is better for you?
 A Limited Partnership or a Limited Liability Partnership?
 Let's see the structure.

 Most provinces offer LPs.
-These entities require a general partner who has 100% liability (it's usually a corporation to reduce liability) and one or more limited partners who have limited liability.
-Entrepreneurs often use them to raise money for some kind of business ventures.
+These entities require a general partner with 100% liability (usually a corporation to reduce liability) and one or more limited partners with limited liability.
+Entrepreneurs often use them to raise money for some business ventures.

 Conversely, LLPs give limited liability to each partner.
-In most provinces, they are limited to regulated professions such as accountants and lawyers.
-But in British Columbia (BC) and Ontario, LLPs are available for all kinds of businesses.
+In most provinces, they are exclusive to regulated professions such as accountants and lawyers.
+However, in British Columbia (BC) and Ontario, LLPs are available for types of businesses.

 Entity Type: Limited Partnership